 - Recency signals: For web-search-enabled AI (like ChatGPT Search), current information matters

 Notice what's not on this list: keyword density, backlink count, page load speed, meta descriptions.
 These traditional SEO factors help you rank in Google but have limited direct impact on AI recommendations.
+For brands thinking about seo beyond google, this distinction is the core insight — the signals that earn AI visibility are fundamentally different from the signals tracked by conventional seo tools 2026.

 GEO: The Complement to SEO